Motif-Backdoor: Rethinking the Backdoor Attack on Graph Neural Networks via Motifs: Experiments and Discussion

 \subsubsection{Experimental Settings}

 The datasets split rules are applied to all the backdoor attacks.
 Inspired by Jing \textit{et al.}~\cite{Jing21Exp}, we split the data into training, validation, and test data with a ratio of 75:5:20.
 Among them, the poisoning ratio is 10\% of the training data.
 Considering the stealth of the backdoor attacks, the trigger size is set as within four nodes.
 ER-B adopts the erdős-rényi model to generate a subgraph as trigger with its trigger density set as 0.8.
 GTA adopts a three layer fully connected neural network as trigger generator.
 Adam optimizer with learning rate of 0.01 is used to train the GNN models.

+{ For the shadow model in Motif-Backdoor, it is built by two layers of GCN network, where the parameters corresponding to each layer are 256 and 512.
+The final graph representation is obtained by sum pooling.
+In the experiment, the number of training iterations is 300, and we employ the early stopping criterion during the training process, i.e., we stop training if the validation loss does not decrease for 100 consecutive epochs. }

 We test the performance of Motif-Backdoor five times as well as other baselines and report the average and standard deviation results to eliminate the impact of the randomness.